 You will also need to paste the text block displayed by the destination cluster's export policy (or shown during a manual export) to allow K10 to create the data export/import relationship for this application across the clusters.
-Finally, similar to the export workflow, a location profile also need to be selected but the destination cluster usually only needs read and list permissions on all the data in the shared object storage system.
+Finally, similar to the export workflow, a location profile also needs to be selected.
+The destination cluster usually only needs read and list permissions on all the data in the shared storage system.